 The appeal was considered on 20 June 2018 during a public hearing of a chamber of the Examination Appeals Board.
-The appellant did not appear and was not represented at the hearing although she had been properly summoned. [name], Secretary of the Board of Admissions, and [name], appeared on behalf of the respondent.
+The appellant did not appear and was not represented at the hearing. [name], Secretary of the Board of Admissions, and [name], appeared on behalf of the respondent.